 The Purpose of the Secure Data Environment

-The Secure Data Environment (SDE) was established as part of the "Data Saves Lives" initiative, aiming to create safe spaces for researchers and healthcare providers to access and use health data securely.
-A major shift has occurred in how the NHS handles data; rather than transferring data externally, it is now accessed and analysed within a controlled, secure environment.
-This shift was a significant change in the NHS's data practices, ensuring that sensitive health data remains protected while still being used for critical research and healthcare advancements.
+The NHS Research Secure Data Environment (SDE) Newtork was established as part of the "Data Saves Lives" initiative, aiming to create safe spaces for researchers and healthcare providers to access and use health data securely.
+A major shift has occurred in how the NHS handles data; rather than transferring data externally, it will in future allow for data to be accessed and analysed within controlled, secure environments.
+This shift was a significant change in the NHS's data practices, ensuring that sensitive health data remains protected while still being used for clinical research and healthcare advancements.

-This framework operates on both national and local levels, with a national SDE complemented by a network of local SDEs across the UK.
+This Network operates on both national and local levels, with the national NHS England SDE complemented by regional SDEs across the UK.
 These environments vary in their level of maturity, with some regions having more established infrastructures while others are still in the early stages of development.
-The panel emphasised that despite these differences, the SDEs aim to provide a systematised, secure environment for data access across the country, improving the collaboration between researchers and healthcare institutions.
+The panel emphasised that despite these differences, the SDEs aim to provide systematised, secure environments for data access across the country, improving the collaboration between researchers and healthcare institutions.

 Key Achievements of the SDE Programme

-Since its inception in 2022, the SDE programme has made significant strides.
-The panel highlighted one of the most notable achievements: the establishment of the SDE network, which supports over 500 research studies across England.
-This network is a vital tool in helping researchers access highly curated, privacy-protected data while maintaining the highest standards of security.
+Since its inception in 2022, the Data for R&D Programme has made significant strides.
+The panel highlighted one of the most notable achievements: the establishment of the NHS Research SDE Network, which supports over 500 research studies across England.
+This Network is a vital tool in helping researchers access curated and high-quality data, in a privacy-preserving way while maintaining the highest standards of security.

-The panel also discussed how the SDE programme has broken down many barriers that previously hindered cross-regional collaboration in research.
-By establishing standard processes and governance structures, the SDE network allows data sharing across different regions, making it easier for researchers to conduct large-scale studies involving multiple healthcare systems.
-This cross-border collaboration is one of the most significant achievements of the SDE programme, as it enables researchers to work with larger, more diverse datasets, ultimately improving the quality and relevance of their findings
+The panel also discussed how the Programme has broken down many barriers that previously hindered cross-regional collaboration in research.
+By establishing standard processes and governance structures, the SDE Network should allow for federated data access across different regions, making it easier for researchers to securley conduct large-scale studies involving multiple healthcare systems.
+This cross-border collaboration will be one of the most significant achievements of the SDE Network, as it enables researchers to work with larger, more diverse datasets, ultimately improving the quality and relevance of their findings

 The Role of Patient Involvement

-Patient engagement and public trust are crucial elements in the success of the SDE programme.
+Patient engagement and public trust are crucial elements in the success of the NHS Research SDE Network.
 Mary Mancini, a patient representative, shared their experience as part of the Patient and Public Involvement (PPI) group.
-The group actively participates in the governance and leadership meetings of the SDE, ensuring that the voices of patients are heard when decisions about data use are made.
+The group actively participates in the governance and leadership meetings of the NHS England SDE, ensuring that the voices of patients are heard when decisions about data use are made.

-The SDE programme has placed a strong emphasis on maintaining transparency with the public regarding how health data is used.
-This transparency is key to maintaining public trust, especially in a time when concerns about data privacy are at an all-time high.
-The panelists acknowledged that ensuring patients feel comfortable with their data being used for research is a continual challenge, but one that is essential for the success of the SDE programme.
+The Data for R&D Programme has placed a strong emphasis on maintaining transparency with the public regarding how health data is used.
+This transparency is key to maintaining public trust, especially when concerns about data privacy are at an all-time high.
+The panellists acknowledged that ensuring patients feel comfortable with data about them being used for research is a continual challenge, but one that is essential for the success of the SDE Network.

 sde-panel-on-stage